-Tatum, Ayton out as Celtics Stun Suns 122-10 - CLNS Media
+Celtics Stun Suns on New Year's Eve 122-108 - CLNS Media

+On the triple double, Williams said it was “thanks to my teammates…if they don’t make shots, I don’t get it.
+But overall, we played a good game.
+I’m more happy about that.”
+Ime Udoka praised Williams, saying “He’s more than people think he is.”

+“Rob is great man,” said Jaylen Brown, “I tell him all the time ‘Don’t be afraid to be great.’
+He deserves all the praise.”

-The Celtics looked to end 2021 on a high note in a New Years Eve matchup with the red-hot Phoenix Suns.
-Join A. Sherrod Blakely, Bobby Manning, Jimmy Toscano, and host John Zannis after the game as we break it all down in Celtics Postgame Live.
+Join A. Sherrod Blakely, Bobby Manning, Josue Pavon, and host John Zannis as we break it all down in The Garden Report Postgame Show.

 Go to CALM.COM/garden, for a limited time you’ll get 40% off a Calm premium subscription!